Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk/components/utils.md

 ### `openLink`

 `MiniApp` class is capable of opening links of different types.
-For example, it can open a link in an external browser closing current Mini App, using method `openLink`:
+For example, it can open a link in an external browser not closing current Mini App, using method `openLink`:

 ```typescript
 utils.openLink('https://google.com');